emaglio/trailblazer.github.io/guides/trailblazer/2.0/03-trailblazer-basic.md

 ```
 Instead of grouping by technology, classes and views are structured by *concept*, and then by *technology*.
 A concept can relate to a model, or can be a completely abstract concern such as invoicing.

-The structure is stratight forward in terms of where to put my code and it must be followed in order to have TRB working properly.
+The structure is stratight forward in terms of where to put the code and it must be followed in order to have TRB working properly.

 ## Overview Trailblazer Cells

-Before starting with the code is better to have an overview of `Cells` in case you have never worked with it.
+Before starting with the code is better to have a quick overview of `Cells` in case you have never worked with it.

 A cell is an object that represent a fragment of your UI.
 The scope of that fragment is up to you: it can embrace an entire page, a single comment container in a thread or just an avatar image link.